Coincya monensis subsp. monensis

 Coincya monensis subsp. monensis, the Isle of Man cabbage, is a species of plant in the family Brassicaceae that is found in coastal habitats on the west of the island of Great Britain (from north Devon to Kintyre) and around the coasts of the Isle of Man.

 Conservation status

-The species is thought to naturally occur in only 22 localities and is endemic to the British Isles.
+The subspecies is thought to naturally occur in only 22 localities and is endemic to the British Isles.
 It is listed as a nationally scarce British species and is in serious risk of extinction.
 The species was once abundant on the Isle of Man, hence its name, however, for an unknown reason its population has collapsed to only a few individual and isolated plants.
 On the Isle of Man, the Manx Wildlife Trust began propagating the species in their greenhouses in 2006.
 It is hoped that this will halt the decline of the species and prevent its extinction.
 In 2022 it was added to the Isle of Man’s red-list of plants of conservation concern.